In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

 No Straight Roads

-No Straight Roads is a rhythm game in which you play as members of an indie rock band looking to save their town from an evil EDM group known as No Straight Roads.
+No Straight Roads is a rhythm game in which you play as members of an indie rock band looking to save their town from an evil EDM group.

-Swapping between Mayday and Zuke, you’ll utilize both characters’ unique music-based weapons and attacks while exploring the eight distinct levels that make up Vinyl City.
+Swapping between Mayday and Zuke, you’ll utilize both characters’ unique music-based weapons and attacks while exploring Vinyl City.

 Played from a third-person POV, the game features a rhythm-based combat system in which enemies attack to the beat of the music.